 - Video features, while good, aren’t as comprehensive as some competitors.

-- Tilting-only screen is less versatile than a full vari-angle for vlogging.
+- A tilting-only screen is less versatile than a full vari-angle screen for vlogging.

 - Large RAW file sizes demand more storage space.